ericsizemore/dpm/README.md

 # Domain Portfolio Manager

 I started rewriting this project within the past year.
 For now, I am removing the old code from this repository.
 It will be back up soon.

 ## Update

-As of May 30th, 2019 I am picking the project back up again.
-It is currently in Alpha stage with no public releases planned until I feel it is ready for beta testing.
-I will launch a way to sign up for alpha access soon.
+As of 9/7/2023 I have begun working on this project once again.
+I will release an alpha version for testing soon, but it is important to note:
+  * No new features have been worked on or added since 2015.
+  * This will mostly be a way to get DPM out there to folks who may still wish to use it.
+  * I may or may not work on new features.
+I will likely focus on just bug and security fixes.
+  * The code is not what I would consider modern, but I have made updates here and there.